Nduhiu17/StackOverflow-lite-v1/README.md

 Please click [gh-pages](https://nduhiu17.github.io/StackOverflow-lite/) to view UI templates hosted on gh-pages

-Please click [heroku-link](https://antony-stackoverflow-v1.herokuapp.com) to get and test the non-persistence API end points on postman

-Please click [code-on-github](https://github.com/Nduhiu17/StackOverflow-lite-v1/tree/challenge-two) to get challenge two  code on git hub that used python data structures with no database.

 #### Features
 - Users can post a question
 - Users can get all questions